Top of the page

 If you need long-term dialysis, it can take weeks or months for a permanent vascular access to be ready to use.
 You can use the catheter until a permanent access site is ready.

 The catheter site will be in a large vein, usually in your chest or neck.
-It may also be in your groin.
+Or it may be in your groin.
 A few stitches will hold the catheter in place.

 By learning how to care for your access, you will help avoid problems and get the best results from your dialysis treatments.